 Students on the one-month program will earn 3 credits and students on the two-month program will earn 6 credits.
 The credits earned will be SPAN 170, SPAN 270, or SPAN 370, depending on Spanish level.
 All students will take a placement test to determine the appropriate enrollment.

 Each month, students will take two UCR courses: a Spanish language course and an elective course.
 The courses are taught by UCR faculty memebers and will transfer back to KU as one course worth three credit hours.
 The Spanish language course focuses on reading, writing, and speaking skills.
 For the elective course, students will choose between a grammar and conversation course, depending on which skill they want to focus on and their placement exam.
 The conversation course could contain some volunteer work.
 Students will be in class with other international students from around the world.

 Students on the two-month program will progress in level in the Spanish language course and will choose the other elective for the second month.

 The Grupo de Kansas office is located on campus close to many UCR facilities with two Costa Rican staff members.
 While in Costa Rica, students will take a city tour of San José to become familiar with the city and visit important sites of interest.
 Students on the one month program will go on one excursion and students on the two month program will go on two excursions.
-Past excursions have included trips to the beach and La Fortuna waterfall and Arenal volcano.
+Past excursions have included trips to La Fortuna waterfall and Arenal volcano or the beach.

 The program is open to students with a minimum 2.5 GPA.
 Exceptions considered after submission of a petition.